JWehder/Dream-Team-Fantasy-Football/README.md

 ## Usage

-In order to get an understanding of how to work the application, I provided a Youtube video with all that you will need to know.
+In order to get an understanding of how to work my application, I created a [Youtube video](https://youtu.be/IvmaLl-peU0) with all the information that you will need to know.

 ## Contributing and Support

-For any major changes or questions, please
+For any major changes or questions, please contact me via email at jake.wehder@gmail.com.